ibm-cloud-docs/assistant/failover.md

 - Consecutive-based: X calls in a row return a non-200 response code
 - Limit-based: X calls return a non-200 response in a given timeframe

-To avoid an unnecessary failover between regions, ensure a robust retry mechanism is present when calling the /message endpoint.
+To avoid an unnecessary failover between regions, make sure a robust retry mechanism is present when calling the /message endpoint.

 ### Failover for v1 and v2 stateless API